 The structure of mitochondria

 The mitochondrion was first described in 1890 by Richard Altmann.
-It is approximately 0.5-1 μm long and is enclosed by an outer and inner membrane, with an intermembrane space in between.
+It is approximately 0.5-1 μm long and enclosed by an outer and inner membrane seprated by an intermembrane space.
 The folds of the inner membrane, denoted cristae, enclose the aqueous matrix, which contains the mitochondrial DNA (mtDNA) and the majority of the mitochondrial proteins (Nunnari J et al. (2012)).
-The mitochondrion is the only organelle in animals to possess a small genome of its own, consisting of 37 genes in a circular genome, of maternal inheritance.
+The mitochondrion is the only organelle in animals to possess a small genome of its own, consisting of 37 genes in a circular genome of exclusively maternal inheritance.
 Of these genes, 13 encode proteins in the respiratory chain, 22 encode transfer RNAs and 2 encode mitochondrial ribosomal RNAs (Friedman JR et al. (2014).
 However, the mitochondrial proteome has been estimated to contain around 1000-1500 proteins, and thus the great majority are encoded by nuclear genes and imported into mitochondria (Nunnari J et al. (2012); Nunnari J et al. (2012); Friedman JR et al. (2014); Calvo SE et al. (2010).
 Table 1 contains a list of proteins suitable as markers for mitochondria, while Table 2 contains highly expressed genes that encode mitochondrial proteins.

 Table 1.
 Selection of proteins suitable as markers for mitochondria.

 The number of mitochondria varies with cell type and according to the energy needs of individual cells.
-Mitochondria are continuously undergoing fission and fusion, which allows for regulation of the number of mitochondria as well as communication and exchange of mitochondrial components between individual mitochondria.
-Loss of mitochondrial fission/fusion function is associated with defects in oxidative phosphorylation, or loss of mtDNA (Friedman JR et al. (2014)).
-The morphology of mitochondria varies between different cell types, as shown in the examples of Figure 3.
+Mitochondria are continuously undergoing fission and fusion, which allows for regulation of the number of mitochondria as well as communication and exchange of mitochondrial components.
+Loss of mitochondrial fission/fusion function is associated with defects in oxidative phosphorylation and loss of mtDNA (Friedman JR et al. (2014)).
+The morphology and distribution of mitochondria varies between different cell types, as shown in the examples of Figure 3.